Act with your Community

 Write to your local MP to voice your concerns about the climate emergency.

-Keep the conversation going – talk with family/ friends / colleagues about what the climate crisis is and what you can all be doing to reduce your carbon footprints.
+Keep the conversation going – talk with family, friends and colleagues about what the climate crisis is and what you can all be doing to reduce your carbon footprints.
 This can be easier said than done, so take a look at the Talking Climate Handbook or the Reboot the Conversation videos that explain how to have a climate change conversation.